tommyettinger/BlazingChain/README.md

 ////This kind of encoding uses 15 of the 16 bits in a UTF-16 char, but should
 //// always produce valid UTF-16.
 It does not compress quite as well as the first
 //// method, but is compatible with various places that primarily use UTF-16.
+////This is the recommended way of using the library if files are involved.
+////For optimal file size, save files in UTF-16 encoding when compressed this way.
 //compressed = LZSEncoding.compressToUTF16(longText);
 //decompressed = LZSEncoding.decompressFromUTF16(compressed);